Angel Dust (Faith No More album): Critical reception and legacy

 The album was also called an "Album of the Year" in 1992 by seven different publications in four countries, making the top 10 in three of them and the top position in one, and was also named the "Most Influential Album of all Time" by Kerrang! despite an initially lukewarm review.
 Brad Filicky of CMJ New Music Report praised the album in 2003, reflecting, "Faith No More was often lumped in with the funk metal masses that were so popular in the early 90s, but after the success of The Real Thing, the group's first album with Mike Patton, FNM grew tired of the trappings and limitations of the genre.
 So, rather than release that era's equivalent of Significant Other, the band flipped the script entirely and dropped an experimental bombshell on the scene."
+The 2009 book Encyclopedia of Heavy Metal describes the album as "a notoriously difficult album to listen to aside from the radio-friendly cover of the Commodores' 'Easy'."

 In 2017, Rolling Stone ranked Angel Dust as 65th on their list of "The 100 Greatest Metal Albums of All Time".
-Oceansize frontman Mike Vennart named it one of the albums that changed his life.
+In a 2018 Louder Sound article, Hoobastank singer Doug Robb listed it as one of the ten albums that changed his life.
+Oceansize frontman Mike Vennart has also named it one of the albums that changed his life.
 Mr. Bungle guitarist Trey Spruance labelled it as a "glorious record" in 2016.
-In March 2023, Rolling Stone ranked the album's second track, "Caffiene", at number 55 on their "100 Greatest Heavy Metal Songs of All Time" list.
+In March 2023, Rolling Stone ranked the album's second track, "Caffeine", at number 55 on their "100 Greatest Heavy Metal Songs of All Time" list.
+Alex Tefler of The Philadelphia Inquirer refers to Angel Dust as "one of the most deliriously strange records ever to appear on a major label."